abhishekwazal/Blog-Website/README.md

 User Profiles: Each user has a profile page displaying their blog posts and other information.

-Search Functionality: Users can search for blog posts using keywords, categories, or tags.

-Responsive Design: The application is designed to be mobile-friendly and accessible on various devices.

 # Technologies Used

 MongoDB: A NoSQL database for storing blog posts, user information, and comments.